 Of those 193 countries, I have visited 27 so far.
-I should mention that I am in no way on a journey to visit every country in the world (even though I do like to check things off a list).
+I should mention that I am in no way on a journey to visit every country in the world (even though I do like to check things off a list, see below).
 Rather, I like to spend a significant amount of time in whatever country I choose to visit, to get to know that respective country and its people, culture and traditions.

 (States, Provinces, Territories)

 (Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Kansas, Kentucky, Maine,